 Let’s understand this with an example: just like you use a bank account to store and manage your money, Demat accounts hold your investments like shares, bonds, etc in electronic form.
 Think of it like this: a bank account holds your cash, while a Demat account holds your investments, both safely and digitally.
 These shares are dematerialized, which means that they no longer exist as physical certificates.

-In India, two depositories handle these Demat accounts: Central Depository Security Limited (CDSL) and National Securities Depository Limited (NSDL).
+In India, two depositories handle these Demat accounts, and NSDL and CDSL full form are National Securities Depository Limited and Central Depository Services Limited.
 Out of the two, the former is listed on the stock exchange through CDSL IPO which was launched in 2017 and rewarded investors handsomely.
 Meanwhile, NSDL’s IPO application is currently pending with SEBI, awaiting regulatory approvals.

 Read Also: Top 10 AC brands in India

-Regulated by SEBI, NSDL and CDSL were founded in 1996 and 1999 respectively.
-The companies manage electronically record ownership of financial securities held in investors’ Demat accounts in India.
-Investors access these accounts through Depository Participants (DPs), also known as stockbrokers.
-Since investors cannot directly open Demat accounts with NSDL or CDSL, they must go through DPs registered with either depository.
+SEBI regulated CDSL and NSDL were founded in 1996 and 1999 respectively.
+They manage electronically the ownership of financial securities held in Demat accounts of investors in India.
+Investors access these accounts through Depository Participants (DPs) also known as stockbrokers.
+Since investors cannot directly open Demat accounts with NSDL or CDSL, they have to go through DPs registered with either depository.

-Each brokerage firm chooses to register with one or both depositories.
+Each brokerage firm decides to register with one or both the depositories.
 For example, Zerodha and Groww are DPs with CDSL, while Upstox and Motilal Oswal are registered with both NSDL and CDSL.

-Services: Both CDSL and NSDL hold investments such as shares, bonds, and mutual funds electronically in Demat accounts.
-They offer various services including trade settlement, securities transfer between demat accounts, off-market transfer of securities, e-voting, online access to statements, and distribution of corporate actions such as bonus share issues, mergers, and share splits.
-To ensure the safety and confidentiality of investor information, they employ advanced technology and top security measures like 128-bit SSL encryption, two-factor authentication, and firewalls.
+Services: Both CDSL and NSDL hold investments like shares, bonds and mutual funds electronically in Demat accounts.
+They offer services like trade settlement, securities transfer between Demat accounts, off-market transfer of securities, e-voting, online access to statements and distribution of corporate actions like bonus share issues, mergers and share splits.
+To ensure the safety and confidentiality of investors’ information, they use advanced technology and top security measures like 128-bit SSL encryption, two-factor authentication and firewalls.

-NSDL and CDSL charge a one-time account opening fee, an annual maintenance fee, and a transaction fee for their services.
-The fees vary based on the depository participants.
+NSDL and CDSL charge one time account opening fee, annual maintenance fee and transaction fee for their services.
+The fee varies with Depository Participants.

 These depositories facilitate the automatic transfer of benefits to the demat accounts of the respective shareholders.